Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 The Truman College Writing Center

-The Truman College Writing Center provides students with individualized writing assistance and specialized writing workshops for them to develop their writing skills and confidence as writers.
+The Truman College Writing Center helps students with any writing assignment for any credit class.
+We do this through individualized writing assistance and specialized writing workshops that develop their writing skills and confidence as writers.

 Truman College Theater department is a growing area of the college which is in the process of having student productions starting in Spring, 2013.
 We offer several Theater classes that transfer to 4-year institutions.